ashwinsrikant1/databricks/databricks/databricks-app/README.md

 ## Original Notebook

-This app is based on the `Claude Usage Calculator.ipynb` notebook, converting Databricks widgets to an interactive web interface with enhanced visualizations.
+This app is based on the `Claude Usage Calculator.ipynb` notebook, converted to a more general Foundation Model API pricing calculator with an interactive web interface and enhanced visualizations.

 ## Architecture